-Building Capacity for Involvement - Training Parents to Involve Other Parents education.
+Building Capacity for Involvement - Training Parents to Involve Other Parents increase their involvement at the school and in children's education.

 To ensure effective involvement of parents and to support a partnership among the school involved, parents, and the community to improve student academic achievement, each school and local educational agency that receives Title I funds may train parents to enhance the involvement of other parents.